K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 <br>

 ### <div id='3.3'> 3.3.
-Application for service
+Request for service
-Applying for service in order to use the RabbitMQ service in the Sample App, you must apply for service (Provision).
+Request for service in order to use the RabbitMQ service in the Sample App, you must request for service (Provision).
-*Note: When applying for a service, you must be logged in as a user who can apply for a service in PaaS-TA.
+*Note: When requesting for a service, you must be logged in as a user who can request for a service in PaaS-TA.

 - Check whether there is a service in the PaaS-TA Marketplace first.